MTAC’s annual event that showcases professional presentations and outstanding students.

 William received a B.S. in Music Education from Lebanon Valley College, a Master of Music in Clarinet Performance from the Yale School of Music, and a Doctorate of Music in Clarinet Performance from the University of Southern California.
 He has been teaching clarinet and coaching chamber music in the Los Angeles area for many years, while working as a freelancing clarinetist throughout Southern California.
 William is a charter member of the San Gabriel Valley Branch of MTAC, for which he has served as Secretary, CM Chair and VOCE Chair.
 He recently served as Branch President for San Gabriel Valley.

-Margaret is an Assistant Professor of Practice in Piano at the University of the Pacific.
+Margaret is an Associate Professor of Practice in Piano at the University of the Pacific.
 She teaches group piano and piano pedagogy in the Conservatory of Music, and private lessons for Pacific’s Community Music School.
 Margaret received a B.M. degree in Piano Performance and Pedagogy and a M.M. in Piano Performance from Brigham Young University.
 She also completed a DMA in Piano Performance at the University of Arizona.
 Margaret has served as the MTAC San Joaquin County Branch President for the past four years.
 She has also held the office of Recording Secretary.

 After earning his B.A. in Music [CSUS, 1982], Bill joined MTAC Sacramento County Branch serving as YAG Chair, VP and President.
 Early retirement from SBC allowed Bill to build his full-time piano studio in Fair Oaks, which he incorporated in 2012.
 Commitment to the MTAC State organization includes service to the Martin, Churchill and Masur administrations, and Bill is currently serving as Membership Secretary, with three tours as Convention Chair.
 He serves as organist and accompanist in several church communities.
 Bill and his wife, Nancy, have five children and are expecting their ninth grandchild this summer.